ni/nimi-python/docs/niscope/functions.rst

             Returns an array whose length is the **numSamples** times number of waveforms.
-Call :py:func:`niscope.ActualNumwfms` to determine the number of waveforms.
+Call :py:meth:`niscope.Session.ActualNumwfms` to determine the number of waveforms.

             NI-SCOPE returns this data sequentially, so all record 0 waveforms are